RhodiumToad/pllua-ng/doc/pllua.md

 specified, then the function is also called for completed containers (in which case `val` will be a table).
 If `pg_numeric` is not true, then numeric values are converted to Lua numbers, otherwise they remain as `Datum` values of `numeric` type (for which see below).
+If `norecurse` is true, array or object values will be treated as datums of jsonb type, otherwise they will be recursed into.

+The `norecurse` option was added in version 2.0.8 and is ignored in earlier versions.

-All tables returned from a `jsonb` mapping will be tagged with metatables that record whether they were originally arrays or objects; see the `pllua.jsonb` module for details.
+All tables returned from a `jsonb` mapping will be tagged with metatables that record whether they were originally arrays or objects;
+see the `pllua.jsonb` module for details.

 Substitution of null values happens BEFORE the mapping function is called; if that's not what you want, then do the substitution